tingwai/prologue/README.md

 # Install dependencies
 npm install

-# Build for Chrome
+# Build for BOTH Chrome AND Firefox
-npm run build
+npm run build            # Builds to dist-chrome/ and dist-firefox/

-# Build for Firefox
+# Or build individually
+npm run build:chrome     # Chrome only -> dist-chrome/
-npm run build:firefox
+npm run build:firefox    # Firefox only -> dist-firefox/

 # Or run in development mode with watch
 npm run dev              # Chrome